 Being frugal means something different to everyone.
 For the LeanFIREs, it means living in a van down by the river.
-To FatFIRES it means not taking that eighth vacation for the year.
+For those following the FatFIRE path, frugality might involve forgoing an eighth vacation in a year.
 For the rest of us, it means spending less money than we make.

 A lot less.
 Take a look at this chart.
 If you’re 30 and want to retire at the magical FIRE age of 40, you need a savings rate of 65%.
 Clipping coupons won’t do it.
 To save that much money, you have to dedicate yourself to simple living.